Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: METHODOLOGY

 \subsubsection{Two Episodes Architecture}

 Due to different end-to-end models having various preferences, we adopt a two-episode architecture to ensure applicability across tested models, as illustrated in Fig. \ref{collision}.
-Specifically, our platform adopts an epoch-based design, and one epoch consists of two episodes, where both episodes load the same real traffic slice.
+Specifically, our platform adopts an epoch-based design, and one epoch consists of two episodes, where both episodes load the same real-world traffic segment.
 The closed-loop shown in Fig. \ref{overrall} is executed across both episodes.
-In the first episode, all surrounding vehicles replay the log, while the ego is controlled by the tested end-to-end model, and the complete trajectory of the ego is recorded.
-Before the second episode, the adversarial vehicle queries a multimodal trajectory prediction model and gets multiple candidate trajectories.
+In the first episode, all surrounding vehicles replay the segment, while the ego is controlled by the tested end-to-end model, and the complete trajectory of the ego is recorded.
+Before the second episode, the adversarial vehicle queries a multimodal trajectory prediction model trained on large-scale real-world traffic scenarios and gets multiple candidate trajectories.
 Based on the ego trajectory recorded in the first episode, it selects the trajectory with the highest adversarial score and executes it in the second episode.
 In this way, the trajectory of the adversarial surrounding vehicle can be adjusted according to the trajectory preferences of different tested models